rocketbot-cl/SplitPdfMerge/README.md

 1. Split Pdf
-Split PDF
+Split PDF into differents files.

 2. Merge Pdf
-Merge PDFs
+Merge differents PDFs into one single file.

 3. Encrypt Pdf
-Add password to a PDF
+Add password to a PDF.

 4. Read Encrypted Pdf
-Read a pdf with password
+Read a pdf with password.

 5. Decrypt Pdf
-Decrypt PDF with a password
+Decrypt PDF with a password.

 6. Split Pdf in specific steps
-Splits the pdf in a certain pace
+Splits the pdf in a certain pace.